-Due to the fact that observers of "Human Rights Defenders for Free Elections", as well as observers of other civil initiatives, were not allowed to observe the counting of votes, there is every reason to assert that the establishment of the voting results was completely opaque.
+Due to the fact that observers of "Human Rights Defenders for Free Elections", as well as observers of other civil initiatives and opposition political parties, were not allowed to observe the counting of votes, there is every reason to assert that the establishment of the voting results was completely opaque.
 This is a violation of one of the fundamental principles of elections - the transparency of their conduct.